GlobalX/aspnetcore-webapi/README.md

 - Update the DBHost in appsettings.json to your local ip
 - Update the AdminPassword in appsettings.json to your postgres user password
+- Copy files in scriptes/sample-data into your mapped /tmp directory
 - Run the app in VS Code/VS/Rider
+	* The web app's tenant ID is hard-coded in `TenantInfoMiddleware`